awqx/stat111-2023/docs/lectures.md

 rank: 2
 ---
 ## Lecture Notes
+I'll occasionally add personal notes into the lecture notes.

 Available lecture notes:
 <ul>
   {% for lct in site.pages %}
     {% if lct.lecture  %}